go-jet/jet/wiki/Scan-to-arbitrary-destination.md

 ### Custom model files

-**Programmes are not limited to just model files, any destination will work, as long as camel case of result set column is equal to `model type name`.`field name`.**
+**Destinations are not limited to just model files, any destination will work, as long as camel case of result set column is equal to `model type name`.`field name`.**

 #### Named types